Download in Microsoft Word format

 The first phrase is unchanged.
 But the Ab chord which begins the second phrase—-Für Diesem arg′n Geschlechte—-the evil generations—-is very strange and seemingly unrelated to the chords which precede and follow it.
 The harmony is thus coloured in such a way as to suggest something which does not fit in; possibly the ′evil ones′ eternally condemned to remain outside of the normal God-fearing community.
 Consequently, the chord does not lie naturally within the harmonic progression.

 It is always interesting to observe how Bach re-harmonises a chorale for a new cantata.
 Once the constraints of practical resources and lack of time are set aside (sometimes requiring the rehashing of an earlier movement, or indeed a whole work), it becomes clear that Bach never does anything without good reason.
-If the chorale is re-harmonised, it is not necessarily because he has had second thoughts or thinks he can improve on the earlier version, although on occasions, this may well be the case.
-As frequently, it stems from his extraordinary sensitivity to the text which stimulates his imagination anew.
-He finds new ways, tonal, dissonant, rhythmic or textual which he can employ to reinforce the religious message, the poetic images or both.
+If the chorale is re-harmonised, it is not necessarily because he has had second thoughts or thinks he can improve on the earlier version, although on occasions, this is certainly the case; Bach’s revisions of his own works frequently indicate improvements on the originals But as frequently it stems from his extraordinary sensitivity to a changed text which stimulates his imagination anew.
+He finds other ways, tonal, dissonant, rhythmic or textual which he can employ to reinforce the religious message, the poetic images or both.

 Why else that almost bizarre Ab chord?